Juniper/junos-terraform/README.md

 ### Step 5 : Create terraform binary

-Create the terraform binary by executing below command at the terraform modules generated repository
+Create the terraform binary by executing below command at the terraform modules generated repository.
+The binary name must be same as below.

-``go build -o terraform-provider-junos-qfx``
+``go build -o terraform-provider-junos-device``

 ## CONTRIBUTORS